junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 The Cage hangs in the absolutely dark space with all but nothingness.
 Not even a single lighting source.

-Dean lights a torch.
+Cas magics a torch out and hands to Dean.

-The Cage is chained with eight longest thickest iron chains locked on the eight corners of its cubical shape.
+The Cage is chained with eight long thick iron chains locked on the eight corners of its cubical shape.
 Countless smaller strings extend from the Cage's edges and sides.
-The box swings slightly in the mid-air, even if there is no flow of air or any wind outside.
+The box does not swing the slightest in the mid-air.

 Dean has to admit, this place looks a thousand times worse than the Pit.
 And he isn't even inside it yet.

 "Sam's in there?"
-Dean whispers.
+Dean whispers with a bump in his throat.

 Cas nods quickly, fingers nimbly dancing on the thinnest strings in the space that Dean doesn't even notice exist.
 Cas touches and tunes them one by one like unlocking the most complicated lock in the history.
 Dean's eyes follow his fingers' movement closely.